44534/networkdesign/README.md

 * Find all instances of a given class achieving a given value of the PoS
 * Find lower bounds on the PoS for a given class by evolutionary search

+Instances can be restricted to
+* all pairs of trees in the complete graph
+* all pairs of trees in the complete graph, but considering only the union of the two trees
+* NE tree fixed to be a star
+* OPT tree fixed to be a path

 Installation
 ---